 The 2.2 mile north-south Downtown Streetcar will travel along Main Street and connect the River Market to Crown Center and Union Station.
 The total project includes two phases, beginning with the water and sewer system upgrades.
 Once those are completed, KCSC will begin constructing the track for the starterline and the vehicle maintenance facility.

 The KCSC team is led by St. Joseph-based Herzog Contracting Corporation, and national rail builder Stacy and Witbeck, Inc. More than 60 subcontractors are part of KCSC, of which over 40 are registered disadvantaged business enterprises (DBE).
-For more information on KCSC, contact Meghan Jansen at email@example.com or at 816-804-8882.
+For more information on KCSC, contact Meghan Jansen at or at .